 My first trip to Bacolod City was truly one for the books.
 Not only because I traveled with friends but also because we traveled during the holiday break.
-As expected, buses were filled to the rafters and inter-island travel was basically just a pain in the neck.
+As expected, buses were filled to the rafters, and inter-island travel was basically just a pain in the neck.

 After more than an hour of travel, the bus finally stopped in Toledo City for a quick food and bathroom break.

-After thirty minutes, everyone was back on the bus.
+Thirty minutes later, everyone was back on the bus.
 From the restaurant, the bus proceeded to the Toledo City port.

 Goodbye, Cebu!
 And see you Bacolod in a few hours.

 A couple of hours later, we reached the city of Talisay.
 Talisay is a city in Negros Occidental that sits right next to Bacolod.

 Bacolod is exactly like Cebu City — only quieter and less stressful.

 The city also has its very own SM Supermall.